Low Pay In State Legislatures Means Some Can't Afford The Job

 Both retiring lawmakers Dudgeon and Jones worry a big raise could spawn more career politicians.
 They like the idea of "citizen legislators" who take time off from their jobs to meet at the state capitol for a few months out of the year, if they can afford it.

-While compensation for state lawmakers is relatively low, some draw salaries in fields closely related to their work in the legislature, such as public relations and law.
+While compensation for state lawmakers is relatively low, some draw salaries in fields closely related to their work in the Legislature, such as public relations and law.
 Others make up for years of low pay once they retire by quickly jumping to consulting and lobbying firms where compensation is much higher.

-As the new legislative session opens in Georgia, LaDawn Jones wishes she could be in the mix.
+As the new legislative session opens in Georgia, Jones wishes she could be in the mix.
 But Jones felt she "could not dare ask my family to continue to make such a big sacrifice."
 Instead, Jones plans to focus her political passions closer to home on local issues that she can afford to work on.